 Claimants have sometimes been able to help Gary to see that they are telling the truth by explaining in detail how faith or politics fits into their daily lives.
 Gary is then better able to gauge how much he should expect them to know.

-Huan goes to church every week and says a prayer every night.
-He enjoys church as a place to meet people and he is comforted by the pastor’s talk of love and peace.
+If Gary had understood better how Huan lives his faith, he might not have expected him to know a lot of Bible passages.
+Huan could have explained that he goes to church every week and says a prayer every night.
+He enjoys church as a place to meet people.
+He is comforted by the pastor’s talk of love and peace.
 When the pastor reads from the Bible, Huan lets the words wash over him.
 He has never read the Bible himself.
 He does not think that he needs to because he has put himself in the pastor’s hands, and the pastor’s words are much easier to understand.